 When the hostport part of the URL is present and contains a port number, it means that the host points to a specific H.323 entity (rather than specifying a DNS domain containing H.323 SRV RRs).
 This port value shall be assumed to be the port to which H.323 messages to be directed.
 Note that if the default port is to be used, the default port number shall be inserted in order to represent this case.
 The resolving entity shall attempt to retrieve Address Resource Record(s) ("A" RR or "AAAA" RR) for the domain name specified by the host.
 If more than a single record is retrieved, the resolving entity should select a single record based on its local policy (see also O.10.1).
 The H.323 messages shall be sent to the retrieved (and potentially selected) IP address and the port specified by the URL.

 When the hostport part of the URL is present but does not contain a port number, it hints that the host most probably specifies a DNS domain containing H.323 SRV RRs.
-The resolving entity should attempt to locate the entity by performing a sequential SRV records retrieval within a subset of the possible H.323 services (i.e., h323ls, h323rs, , h323be, and h323cs) and their corresponding possible transport protocols (i.e., udp, tcp, and h323mux) according to the procedure specified in O.10.4.
+The resolving entity should attempt to locate the entity by performing a sequential SRV records retrieval within a subset of the possible H.323 services (i.e., h323ls, h323ls-sec, h323rs, h323rs-sec, h323be, h323cs and h323cs-sec) and their corresponding possible transport protocols (i.e., udp, tcp, and h323mux) according to the procedure specified in O.10.4.
 The subset shall match the resolving entity capabilities and the purpose of the procedure (i.e., locating a Gatekeeper vs. locating a foreign border element vs. locating a destination).
 If the H.323 URL service-parameter is present or the SRV service (e.g., h323rs) is specified, the order of the SRV lookups should start based on its value.
 In the case that the service-parameter is not specified, the resolving entity may search for any or all SRV record types in any order.

 For each successful retrieval, an additional DNS lookup needs to be performed to retrieve the Address Resource Records.
 If successful, the H.323 messages shall be sent to the retrieved and selected IP address and a default port number (corresponding to the transport protocol).